Vitamin C for preventing and treating tetanus

 Authors' conclusions

 A single, non-randomised, poorly reported trial of vitamin C as a treatment for tetanus suggests a considerable reduction in mortality.
-However, concerns about trial quality mean that this result must be interpreted with caution and that vitamin C cannot be recommended as a treatment for tetanus on the basis of this evidence.
+However, concerns about trial quality mean that this result must be interpreted with caution and vitamin C cannot be recommended as a treatment for tetanus on the basis of this evidence.
 New trials should be carried out to examine the effect of vitamin C on tetanus treatment.

 Plain language summary